Logo du gouvernement du Québec.

 In addition to promoting greater intergenerational fairness, reducing the debt burden contributes positively to economic growth by creating a climate of confidence conducive to private investment and higher productivity.

 The Act to reduce the debt and establish the Generations Fund was adopted in 2006.
-By reducing the debt burden, it aims to ensure long-term financing for the government’s main missions and a prosperous tomorrow for future generations.
+By reducing the debt burden, it aims to ensure long-term financing of the government’s main missions as well as a prosperous tomorrow for future generations.

 The government also aims for the net debt burden to be 33% of GDP by 2032‑2033.
 This is an intermediate target.